MaxSmeets/Eryndor/01-geography/landmarks/the_heartwood.md

 - **Forbidden:** Most civilizations consider the Heartwood sacred—and off-limits.
 - **Druidic Trials:** Some orders send acolytes to retrieve a leaf or sap as a rite of passage.
 Few return.
 - **The Final Prophecy:**
-  > *"When the Heartwood weeps, the Wardens will rise, and the world will be remade in balance—or unmade entirely."*
+  > *"When the Heartwood weeps, Zyr will walk among mortals once more.
+The Wardens will rise, and the world will be remade in balance—or unmade entirely."*

 ### Notable Events
 - **The Sundering:** A forgotten empire once tried to harvest the Heartwood.
 The forest swallowed their kingdom whole.